-Our OFSTED Outstanding Primary Early Years (3-7) course focuses on Foundation Stage and Key Stage 1.
-You will be taught by experienced and friendly staff and will join both the community of students at our IMMarsh campus and our LJMU Partnership school family, with whom we work very closely.
+Our OFSTED Outstanding Primary (3-7) course is taught by experienced and friendly staff, who were all successful teachers and maintain strong links with schools.
+You will join a community of students at our city centre campus and spend 120 days within our LJMU Partnership school family, with whom we work very closely.

 In order to achieve Qualified Teacher Status, you will demonstrate that you are able to meet all the requirements of the Teachers’ Standards.
 This aspect of assessment is largely undertaken by our school-based mentors.
 LJMU staff are in regular contact with all trainees on placement, undertake co-observations of their teaching and Quality Assure the school-based training across the Partnership.

-The Postgraduate Diploma is assessed through 4 Modules.
-The course team and our Partnership schools have worked together to ensure that this gold standard teacher training PGDE Award remains both relevant and manageable.
-The Award of QTS is integral to one of these academic Modules.
-You will also complete two essays, (one of which focuses on the development of a Scheme of Work) and deliver a case-study presentation.
+The Postgraduate Diploma is taught and assessed through 4 Modules.
+The Award of QTS forms one of these Modules.
+You will also be assessed by completing two essays based on your classroom practice, (one of which focuses on the development of a Scheme of Work) and delivering a case-study presentation.